ChillGenXer/sapiens-server/README.md

 ## Installation

 First thing is to clone these helper files to your server.
 This set of scripts currently expects to run in the user home folder in a directory called "sapiens-server".
 Log into Ubuntu with the username you will be using for the server.
-From the home folder type:
+From the **home folder** type:

 **``git clone https://github.com/ChillGenXer/sapiens-server.git``**

+Please note these scripts expect to run in a folder called "sapiens-server" in the home directory.
+It will not work correctly if installed in another location.
+As a best practice this user account should only be used for the sapiens server.
+It will run in the background and you will be able to log out and not have to keep the console open.

 Now navigate to the new directory:<br>